Open Events and FAQs

 Q: Is there any before and after school care available?

-A: Girls in the Senior School are able to enter the school after 8am and work in their classrooms or the library.
-After school girls in the Senior School can work in the library until 6pm.
+A: Pupils in the Senior School are able to enter the school after 8am and work in their classrooms or the library.
+After school pupils in the Senior School can work in the library until 6pm.

 sixth form admissions faqs